samooth/spaceautobase/README.md

 #### `base.writable`

-Whether the instance is a writer for the spacebase.
+Whether the instance is a writer for the spaceautobase.

 #### `base.view`

-The view of the spacebase derived from writer inputs.
+The view of the spaceautobase derived from writer inputs.
 The view is created in the `open` handler and can have any shape.
 The most common `view` is a [spacebee](https://github.com/samooth/spacebee).

 #### `base.length`

 The length of the system core.
 This is neither the length of the local writer nor the length of the view.
-The system core tracks the spacebase as a whole.
+The system core tracks the spaceautobase as a whole.

 #### `base.signedLength`